roticerychicken/itmd-361-pp/pp-01/readme.md

    this file in step 3 above.

-   The instructor will then clone your copy of your repository, and update it each week with a `git pull`, to review your Production Problems.
+   The instructor will then clone your copy of your repository, and update it each week with a `git pull`, to review your Production Problems.   this is text